PostgreSQL database model

 An attempt to run the StorPool testing suite on

-the packages produced by a StorPool build
+the packages produced by a StorPool build.

 Data model fields: